Xinze-Li-Bryan/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 # About Lemma 3.1 and its story

-Lemma 3.1 (named restricted_sum_distinct_sizes) was written when the author took a glimpse of Gemini Meteor Shower on UTC+8 2025.12.16 18:45.
+Lemma 3.1 (named restricted_sum_distinct_sizes) was written when the author took a glimpse of a Meteor on UTC+8 2025.12.16 18:45.
 At the time it clicked to the author that Aristotle has ever written Meteorologica, maybe Aristotle can help solve Lemma 3.1, surely it finished.

+The Meteor was towards north.
+Obviously it was not from Gemini Meteor Shower because at that time it was from northest, not towards north.
+It was a Sporadic Meteor.
+But at the time of Meteor Shower, every good thing happened will be connected with Meteor Shower.
+So I name the file as GeminiMeteorShower.lean